 Focus on whole food, not organic

 Buying organic produce, crackers, bread, cheese and milk may seem tempting, but if you’re a student with a limited budget, focus on buying whole foods instead of organic.
 Buying fruits and vegetables can already be a challenge.
 If you want to avoid pesticides, the best way to do so is to make your own garden during the summer, then freeze your produce to enjoy all winter.
 I always look for sales and when organic products are on sale for the same price as regular products, then I’ll buy them.
-My priority is eating a healthy, whole food diet, so I’ll save organic products for when I actually have a job.
+My priority is eating a healthy, whole food diet.

 Try other brands

 Don’t be fussy.
 Look for the best prices, without looking at the brand name.
 Don’t be scared of trying a new loaf of bread or a different brand of almond milk.
 If it’s on sale, take the cheapest one!